tfragner/hugo-website/content/docs/deployment.md

 ## GitHub Pages

 Go to [Github](http://www.github.com/) and register for an account if you have not done so already.
-Github encourage using your real name for your account username, and this can help your Github URL (which you will be assigned later) to have a professional appearance.
+Github encourage using your real name as your username, and this can help your Github URL (which you will be assigned later) to have a professional appearance.

 [Install Git](https://help.github.com/articles/set-up-git/) if it's not already present on your system.
-You can check by running `git --version`.
+You can check by running `git --version` in your Command Prompt/Terminal app.

 Once you have created your Github account and setup Git on your computer, we will create two new repositories (often abbreviated as *repos*) on Github with the following names:

-- `academic-kickstart` or any other name you like - we will save your Academic content to this repo
+- `academic-kickstart` or any other name you like - we will save your **content** to this repo
-- `<USERNAME>.github.io` where `<USERNAME>` is your Github username - we will save the generated HTML website to this repo
+- `<USERNAME>.github.io` where `<USERNAME>` is your Github username - we will save the **generated website** to this repo

 To create the `<USERNAME>.github.io` repository, click the "+" icon in the top right corner and then choose “New Repository”.